tuliosousapro/tuliosousapro/README.md

 ## Origin Story

 Although I'm not a developer by trade, I've always been the "computer guy."
-My technical journey started with Tibia—building OT Servers taught me Lua and HTML.
+My technical journey started with Tibia — building OT Servers taught me Lua and HTML.
 That's where it all began.

 ---